behzad89/netcdf_to_parquet/README.md

-# Jua.ai’s Geospatial Data Engineering Assessment
+# Geospatial Data Engineering Assessment

 Pipeline to transform the data into the Apache Parquet datasource